nightBaker/nightBaker.github.io/_posts/2020-2-12-ef-core-array-property.md

                 .HasConversion(converter);
 ```

-That's all.
-Now our property is saved in our custom format like "10;5;34", hovewer at application layer we abstract of persistence and work with array.
+That’s it.
+Finaly our property saved in our custom format like “10;5;34”.
+Hovewer at application layer we may abstract of persistence and work with the array.